term-world/user-backyard/woodpile/treehouse-instructions.md

 then calculate how much wood the wall will actually need with that amount of space missing.
 That sort of thing.

-Once I've got all the correct calculations in place, running the `treehouse-blueprint.py` program will upload the schematic to R2B2, my autonomous treehouse building robot.
+Once I've got all the correct calculations in place, and have determined the *total square footage of required wood*, running the `treehouse-blueprint.py` program will upload the schematic to R2B2, my autonomous building robot.
 He'll get right to work and put together that treehouse in a jiffy!
 Can't wait to see the final product!

+...Whenever I get around to finishing that `treehouse-blueprint.py`, that is.